gjone124/se_project_react/README.md

 **Chart of Class Inheritance Structure**

 - 51 unique files; 12 unique files reused; 91 instances of files being used
-- 20 images; 4 unique image reused; 29 instances of images being used
+- 20 unique images; 4 unique images reused; 29 instances of images being used

 - 1)index.html
   - A)main.jsx